 c) Periodic presentation of faculty research (or other work) during both semesters, to which majors and non-majors will be invited.

 Each thesis must have at least two readers from the department.
-The first reader is also the principal thesis advisor, who directs the student in researching and writing the thesis and determines the letter grade assigned for the course.
+The first reader is also the principal thesis adviser, who directs the student in researching and writing the thesis and determines the letter grade assigned for the course.
 Additional readers from outside the department may also be included.
 Students should make arrangements regarding readers early in the term to facilitate coordination of schedules.

 If a thesis is comparative in structure, readers from all the fields encompassed should be fully involved as the work proceeds.
-One person, however, should assume the role of principal advisor.
+One person, however, should assume the role of principal adviser.
 We encourage all students, regardless of topic, to be in touch with their second readers over the course of the thesis process and, especially, to submit their rough drafts to their second readers for comments and suggestions.

 4. Process throughout the Semester

-Students will contact their thesis advisor as soon as possible at the beginning of the semester.
+Students will contact their thesis adviser as soon as possible at the beginning of the semester.
 Student and professor will then establish a schedule for meeting together to work on the thesis.
 Thesis meetings are equivalent in importance to class meetings; regular attendance and progress form part of the final grade